 I pored over thousands of media clippings.
 I read large collections, ranging from the history of the Carnegie Libraries to urban renewal.
 I studied the legendary Andrew Carnegie, the urban Kingpin Robert Moses and the highly respected author and urban planning visionary Jane Jacobs.
 I relied on periodicals, white papers, archived testimony, and legal documents, including the lawsuit U.S. vs City of Yonkers Board of Education.

 I interviewed a dozen people, some of whom were integral in the campaign to save the library.
-Aside from Lee Hipius and Frank Cardone, former Yonkers city council member Andrew MacDonald had worked to save the library.
+Aside from Lee Hipius and Frank Cardone, former Yonkers City Council member Andrew MacDonald had worked to save the library.
 Michael P. Rebic, who worked for the city of Yonkers for ten years as the Principal Historic Restoration Planner, also tried to save the library.